 Another tiny orchid, easy to miss, but blooming everywhere along the Berg Lake Trail in Mount Robson Provincial Park is Listera cordata, the Heart-leaved Twayblade.
 Its flowers are tiny but unique with their forked lip and are easily identifiable by that feature as well.

-There are two varieties of this orchid, and the smaller variety which we saw here is variety cordata.
+There are two varieties of this orchid, and the variety which we saw here is almost certainly variety nephrophylla.
 The whole nomenclature thing is a little confusing since both varieties have both a green and a red form, both of which we saw on this hike along one of our favorite trails.

 Tuesday, August 2, 2011

 On July 21, four of us, Tom Nelson, a native orchid enthusiast from New York, Dr. Hans Roemer, a friend of Dr. Roemer I know only as Ryan, and myself, went to a high altitude bog on Vancouver Island looking for a very tiny and rare native orchid, Chamisso's Orchid or Platanthera chorisiana.
 The trip had been arranged by Tom, who was on a cross-country trek in search of native orchids

 Tom had contacted Dr. Roemer, knowing that he had found this rare orchid on Vancouver Island some years previously, and Dr. Roemer not only agreed to take us out, but went out a few weeks prior to our outing to make sure the orchids were there.
 He is a botanist and conservationist with the BC government and an endless source of knowledge of the ecology and plants of BC.

 I took the ferry across to Vancouver Island the evening before our trek and drove the last little distance the following morning to meet the others in downtown Victoria.
 Dr. Roemer drove us several hours west of Victoria and west of the town of Sooke and took us up a logging road to the a bog at about 2000 feet of elevation (700 meters), where we would be hiking.